BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.PowerShell/ReadMe.md

   New-SymbolicLink -targetPath "C:\Dropbox\whertzing\GitHub\SharedVSCode\.vscode\.prettierrc.json"  -symbolicLinkPath ".\.vscode\tasks.json" -force
 ```

-## Symbolic Links for Prettier formatting rules and eslint rules
+## Symbolic Links for Prettier formatting rules, CSpell, eslint rules

 The organization has multiple GIT repositories.
 Every repository that uses Visual Studio Code as the IDE, needs a `.prettierrc.yml` with formatting rules and an `eslintrc.yml` with linting rules for Javascript at the repository base.
 We use the YAML format in order to support comments in the file.

+Every repository that uses Visual Studio Code as the IDE, needs a `cspell.json` with spelling rules ToDo: We use the YAML format in order to support comments in the file.

 In every new repository, after creating the .vscode directory and its contents, run this command (as an administrator) in the root folder of the repository: